-Sewage Drain Hose Valve • Turn CLOCKWISE to OPEN
+Sewage Drain Hose Valve

-- Turn COUNTER-CLOCKWISE to CLOSE - NOTE: Black and Gray Waste Tank Drain valve positions may be reversed, depending on floorplan and tank location. - 4.
-Open the Black Waste Tank Drain valve with a quick pull and make sure there are no sags in the hose.
+- Turn CLOCKWISE to OPEN - Turn COUNTER-CLOCKWISE to CLOSE - NOTE: Black and Gray Waste Tank Drain valve positions may be reversed, depending on floorplan and tank location. - Open the Black Waste Tank Drain valve with a quick pull and make sure there are no sags in the hose.
 Press and Hold Waste Pump switch until tank is empty (do not run pump dry.)
-Move the hose gently about to dislodge any waste and ensure complete drainage.
-Close Black Waste Tank Drain valve as soon as tank is empty.

-NOTE: Sound of Waste Pump will change significantly when tank is empty.
+Move the hose gently about to dislodge any waste and ensure complete drainage. - NOTE: Model 70X only.
+The black tank needs to be drained and the black valve must remain in the open position before the gray tank can be drained. - NOTE: DO NOT OPEN BOTH VALVES AT ONCE.
+Do not open the Gray Waste Tank Drain valve until the black tank is drained and dump valve closed to avoid sewage back-up into gray tank.
+Gray water also rinses any black water solids from the sewage drain hose. - NOTE: Sound of Waste Pump will change significantly when tank is empty.